auraphp/Aura.Sql/README.md

     $adapter_factory = new AdapterFactory;
     $sql = $adapter_factory->newInstance(...);

-Aura Sql comes with three adapters: `'mysql'` for MySQL, `'pgsql'` for PostgreSQL, and `'sqlite'` for SQLite3.
+Aura SQL comes with three adapters: `'mysql'` for MySQL, `'pgsql'` for PostgreSQL, and `'sqlite'` for SQLite3.

 Connecting
 ----------